Skip to main content

 Frequently asked

 Don’t see yours?
-Ask Maya — instant Canadian-correct answer.
+Ask Maya for a quick, accurate answer.

 How is the prepayment penalty calculated in Canada?

-Fixed mortgages: the <strong>greater of</strong> 3 months' interest <strong>or</strong> the Interest Rate Differential (IRD).
+Fixed mortgages: the greater of 3 months' interest or the Interest Rate Differential (IRD).
 Variable mortgages: typically 3 months' interest only.
-This calculator models both methods so you can see which one your lender will apply.
+The bars above show both methods side by side and highlight which one your lender will apply.

 Why do Big-6 banks charge such large IRD penalties?

-Big-6 banks (RBC, TD, Scotia, BMO, CIBC) use <strong>posted-rate IRD</strong> — the spread between the artificial posted rate (~6.79%) and today's discounted rate for the remaining term.
-Monolines (MCAP, First National, RFA) use <strong>fair IRD</strong> — your contract rate vs today's rate.
+Big-6 banks (RBC, TD, Scotia, BMO, CIBC) use posted-rate IRD — the spread between the artificial posted rate (~6.79%) and today's discounted rate for the remaining term.
+Monolines (MCAP, First National, RFA) use fair IRD — your contract rate vs today's rate.
 Same balance can produce a $14K penalty at a Big-6 vs $4K at a monoline.

 How can I avoid a prepayment penalty entirely?